How to Clean and Maintain a Welding Table? (Plus Spatter Prevention)

 - Use a brush to remove slag, grinding dust, and shavings.

 - To remove spatter stuck on the table, you can use a wide chisel and a hammer.
 As an alternative, you can use a flat and heavy piece of steel, for example, 5″ x 2″ x 3/8″.
-You can weld a handle on it and move it all around the table to remove the spatter.
+You can weld a handle on it and move it all around the table.

-- If spatter is stubborn, or you tack weld metal on your table, you can use an angle grinder and a flat flap disc to grind the excess metal.
+- If spatter is stubborn, or you tack weld the workpiece on your table for stability, you can use an angle grinder and a flat flap disc to grind the excess metal.
 But be careful not to use it at an angle to avoid removing metal from the table.
 Use a broad movement and never pause on a spot.

 - If you have a perforated table top, clean the slides below the table that collect all the dirt that falls through the holes.